 “It’s been devastating to BBOC and businesses that rely on us and plan their budgets around our events,” he said.

 The Queen City was part of a national trend.
-A study from the Standard Institute for Economic Policy Research stated that 41% of Black-owned businesses in the U.S. closed permanently between February and April.
+A study from the Stanford Institute for Economic Policy Research stated that 41% of Black-owned businesses in the U.S. closed permanently between February and April.

 “While 41% is heartbreaking, that number is low,” Williams said.
 “Due to the nature of the type of businesses that Black business owners tend to start, a lot of them aren’t even on the radar to be considered businesses.
 If you are a solopreneur, you likely don’t fit in one of those statistical categories.”

 Williams has had a much different pandemic experience than most.
 As chief executive officer of Black Pearl Global Investments, a venture capital fund, she doesn’t sell a product or service.
 Her specialty as a healthcare venture capitalist made Black Pearl highly sought after.

 “Things picked up for us and all the portfolio companies that we have for Black Pearl,” she explained.
 “I ended up with double the business in the first few weeks of Covid-19 because people were needing to build more robust supply chains…digital investing, access to capital and advisement.”

 As local leaders, Dawkins and Williams felt compelled to aid fellow entrepreneurs suffering from the economic impact of the virus.
 Both provided information and resources to business owners who reached out for advice.